 Adding a storage bench like the one below (check price on Amazon) can optimize your available space and keep the things you use all the time within easy reach.

-Whether you use your storage bench to stow your gardening gloves or stash the kids’ sports equipment, this is one addition that will help you make the most of your small backyard.
+Whether you use your storage bench to stow your gardening gloves or stash the kids’ sports equipment, this is one tiny addition that will help you make the most of your small backyard.

 Set Up a Container Garden